 II.
-Degree programme and examination
+Degree curriculum and final examination

-- e. granting permission, given by the most appropriate Board of Examiners, for a student to compile and follow an individual curriculum, as referred to in Article 7.3h of the Act, the final examination of which leads to obtaining a degree.
-The Board of Examiners will also indicate to which of the institution's degree programmes this curriculum is deemed to belong for the application of the Act; - f. in individual cases, approving the choice of course components included in the degree programme; - granting exemption from taking one or more examinations on one of the grounds specified in the OER;

-- g. verifying, insofar as this is stipulated by the Faculty Board as a condition for taking final examinations or components thereof, that evidence of an adequate command of the Dutch language for successful participation in the courses has been provided by students who have been granted exemption from the prior education requirement as referred to in Article 7.24 of the Act.
-This exemption is on the ground of having a diploma awarded outside the Netherlands, or if exemption has been granted from the admission requirement for the post-first-year (post-propaedeuse) stage of the degree programme; - h. presenting the student with a degree certificate and supplement as referred to in Article 7.11(4) of the Act, as evidence of having passed the final examination; - i. in the case of a student who has passed more than one examination but cannot be awarded a degree certificate as referred to in h. above, issuing a statement showing at least the examinations that he/she has passed;
+- f. granting permission, given by the most appropriate Board of Examiners, for a student to compile and follow an individual curriculum, as referred to in Article 7.3j of the Act, the final examination of which leads to obtaining a degree.
+The Board of Examiners will also indicate to which of the institution's degree programmes this curriculum is deemed to belong for the application of the Act; - g. in individual cases, approving the choice of programme components included in the degree programme; - h. granting exemption from taking one or more examinations on one of the grounds specified in the OER: - i. verifying, insofar as this is stipulated by the Faculty Board as a condition for taking final examinations or components thereof, that evidence of a sufficient command of the Dutch language for successful participation in the courses has been provided by students who have been granted exemption from the prior education requirement as referred to in Article 7.24 of the Act, on the ground of having a diploma awarded outside the Netherlands, or if exemption has been granted from the admission requirement for the post-first-year (post-propaedeuse) phase of the degree programme; - j. presenting the student with a degree certificate and supplement as referred to in Article 7.11(4) of the Act, as evidence of having passed the final examination; - k. in the case of a student who has passed more than one examination but cannot be awarded a degree certificate as referred to in h. above, issuing a statement showing at least the examinations that the student has passed;